dovecot/documentation/source/configuration_manual/shared_mailboxes/public_shared.rst

 ~~~~~~~~~~~~~~~~~~

 If your Maildir is read-only, the control and index files still need to
 be created somewhere.
-You can specify the path for these by appending
+You can specify the path for these with
-``:CONTROL=<path>:INDEX=<path>`` to mail location.
+:dovecot_core:ref:`mail_control_path` and :dovecot_core:ref:`mail_index_path`
+settings.
 The path may point to
 a directory that is shared among all users, or to a per-user path.
 Note
 that if the Maildir has any keywords, the per-user control directory
 breaks the keywords since there is no ``dovecot-keywords`` file.

-When configuring multiple namespaces, the CONTROL/INDEX path must be
+When configuring multiple namespaces, the control/index path must be
 different for each namespace.
 Otherwise if namespaces have identically
 named mailboxes their control/index directories will conflict and cause
 all kinds of problems.